BjoernRuberg/DynamicTable/README.md

 ============

 The JQuery DynamicTable is a Jquery UI widget which provides an interactive table for viewing data.
 It provides important functions for working with data like sorting, filtering and paging.

+It is designed to make it easy for the developer to provide a tool for working with table data.
+It is really easy to load data into the DynamicTable.
+Moreover it's goal is to remain flexible.
+You as a developer should be able to easily add your own extension if simply displaying the data is not enough.

 ### Requirements